jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ## Location pings/updates

-Next, Gort must collect location updates from the drivers making the deliveries.
+Next, Gort must collect location updates from the trucks making the deliveries.
 The following GPS pings are received by Gort's application:

 | Ping time | Lat/Lon location |
 |--|--|